kfmike/InputVisualizer/README.md

 **Features**

-- PC XInput/DirectInput gamepad and keyboard support with customizable input mapping
+- PC XInput/DirectInput gamepad, keyboard, and mouse support with customizable input mapping
 - RetroSpy/NintendoSpy support for NES, SNES, Sega Genesis, and Playstation 1/2 consoles
 - RetroSpy MiSTer script support
 - SD2SNES/FXPAK PRO support for SNES hardware using Usb2Snes/QUsb2Snes/SNI
 - Customizable display with background transparency for easy integration into streaming layouts
 - Displays button press frequency and duration metrics
+- Display frame duration metrics for the last button press, configurable per button up to a max of 20 frames
 - Compact display view option to only show active buttons
 - Option to display illegal d-pad input combinations such as up + down at the same time